What Is Nursing?

-- Results of the ACT or the PAX-RN (NLN Pre-Extrance Exam).
+- Results of the ACT or the PAX-RN (NLN Pre-Entrance Exam).

-- Read the online pre-admission conference presentation and print, complete and submit the Program Application and the Statement of Program Requirements by the appropriate deadline.
-The conference presentation can be found on this page.
+- Read the online pre-admission conference presentation, complete and submit the online Program Application by the appropriate deadline.

 Upon admission to the program, the student must submit the following: